cesaraustralia/DatabaseAPI/docs/README.md

 ## Containerisation
 To containerise the app:
-* copy all the files in the docker image and run the app
+* write a Dockerfile and copy all the files in the docker image
 * build the image and run a container
 * create a docker network with a subnet by:
 ```bash